 Ever had a wax job when you’re on your period?
 It’s nasty.
 However, the itch that follows the shave from your midwife in preparation for a C-Section, is worse!

 It’s all good if you’re happy to birth naturally, amazonian-style, in fact, I’m kind of for it!
-However, for the mums anticipating a C-Section, that hair down there will need to get sparse, quick.
+However, for the mums anticipating a C-Section, the hair ‘down there’ will need to get sparse.
+Quick.

 A wax is the best way to go.
 You don’t need it all off, but most of it.
 Get it done a week before your baby’s birth date.